He4eT/elseifplayer/README.md

   npm run build /some-directory
   ```

+The finalized production bundle will be generated and stored in the `/docs` directory.

 ## Direct links

 You can provide a direct link to a specific game using the following URL format: